illinoistech-itm/jhajek/itmd-521/labs/module-05/Readme.md

   - Provide code to answer the questions below each header
   - You can provide a single "read" of the source code at the top of the file into a DataFrame -- each question does not require a read()
   - Run the source code via Spark-Submit on your Vagrant Box
-  - Once you have the answer to the question, go back and add a source code comment with the answer under the question
+  - ~~Once you have the answer to the question, go back and add a source code comment with the answer under the questio~~
     - Sample code is available in the book LearningSparkV2 sample code
     - `~/LearningSparkV2/databricks-datasets/learning-spark-v2/sf-fire-calls.csv`
   - Like the MnMcount code -- take the dataset input as a commandline variable
     - Do not hardcode the dataset